 - You don’t need to keep turning from side to side during the tanning session.

 - It gives you quick results in less time because they have stronger bulbs than regular tanning beds.

 - The bulbs in the tanning beds have special reflectors that spread the rays evenly which results in a better and even tan.

 - It gives you a more even coverage because most parts of your body are exposed to the UV rays at the same time.

 - Since your skin isn’t touching the acrylic bed you don’t have to worry about getting an allergic reaction, and if you’re worried about hygienic issues, this is the best option.

 - If you fear to be in enclosed places, these type of bed provides you with a more natural environment with more room.

 Stand up tanning bed tips before tanning

 Before you can achieve the desired bronze look, you need to prepare your skin before the session.

 If you want a smooth and even tan, you should always exfoliate your skin.
 This will keep your skin from looking uneven and patchy.
 Before going for your tanning session, you should remove the dead skin cells so that your tan stays longer on your fresh layer of skin.
-Take a shower with your favorite exfoliating scrub, but don’t overdo it because you can damage healthy skin cells and make your skin dry and wrinkled.
+Take a shower with your favorite exfoliating scrub like these, but don’t overdo it because you can damage healthy skin cells and make your skin dry and wrinkled.